gjstirling/Chitter/README.md

 ### Edge cases to visit later

-1. When post contains punctuation this can crash the program
-2. Empty posts are still processed
+1. Empty posts are still processed